SAM TTS - Online Voice GeneratorSAM TTS

 • • The default settings (Pitch: 113, Speed: 170) are optimized for telephone clarity

-• • Try the Magic button to generate telephone-style messages automatically
+• • Use the Magic button to generate telephone-style messages automatically

 About Microsoft Mike